dhth/omm/cmd/assets/guide/actions-filtering-tasks.md

 Try it out now.
 You get out of the filtered state by pressing `q/esc/<ctrl+c>`.

 Note: You cannot add tasks or move them around in a filtered state.
-But, you can move a task to the top of the list (by pressing `⏎`).
+But, you can move a task to the top or the bottom of the list (by pressing `⏎`/`E`).
 Doing this will also get you out of the filtered state.